-

 Stay Vigilant with Timely Linux Security Advisories

-Multiple security issues were discovered in Thunderbird, which could result in the execution of arbitrary code or information disclosure For the stable distribution (bookworm), these problems have been fixed in
+Security issues were discovered in Chromium which could result in the execution of arbitrary code, denial of service, or information disclosure.
+For the oldstable distribution (bookworm), these problems have been fixed in version 147.0.7727.101-1~deb12u1.

 Read more...